War and Turpentine was nominated for the Man Booker International,

 ‘War and Turpentine delivers a blast of narrative fresh air’ (Dominic Smith, New York Times).

-‘War and Turpentine has all the markings of a future classic’, ‘Neil Mukherjee, The Guardian
+“War and Turpentine has all the markings of a future classic” (Neel Mukherjee, The Guardian)

 Nomination Premio Strega Europeo.

-English translation will be published in 2016 by Harvill Secker, London, and Alfred Knopf, New York.
+English translation by Harvill Secker, London, and Alfred Knopf, New York, and Text, Australia.

 Flemish fiction: the best of 2014